pulumi/docs/content/docs/reference/pkg/azure-nextgen/customerinsights/relationshiplink.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const relationshipLink = new azure_nextgen.customerinsights.latest.RelationshipLink("relationshipLink", {
+const relationshipLink = new azure_nextgen.customerinsights.RelationshipLink("relationshipLink", {
     description: {
         "en-us": "Link Description",
     },